7Block Labs

 Polkadot (DOT)

-• Slashing exposure scales with coordination risk: from 0.01% to 100%, with a quadratic component for equivocations as offenders increase—model correlated risk if you operate multiple validators. (docs.polkadot.com)
+• Slashing exposure really ramps up with coordination risk, ranging from just 0.01% all the way to 100%.
+And it gets even trickier with a quadratic aspect for equivocations as more offenders come into play--make sure to model that correlated risk if you're running multiple validators.
+Check out the details here: (docs.polkadot.com).

 From price list to P&L: a repeatable two‑year modeling approach

-Use a driver-based model per chain, then unify into a consolidated validator P&L. Here’s a practical structure we use at 7Block Labs.
+Use a driver-based model for each chain, and then bring it all together into a consolidated validator P&L. Here’s a practical structure that we at 7Block Labs find useful:

 Worked mini‑examples (how the numbers move)